Alamo offers a variety of protection products to its customers. Below are the protection products available for purchase:

 *For rentals originating in California- CDW ranges between 10.99 USD and 500.00 USD per day depending on the type of vehicle rented.

-Personal Accident (PAI) and Personal Effects Insurance (PEC): United States - Personal Accident Insurance/Personal Effects Coverage (PAI/PEC) is offered at the time of rental for an additional daily charge.
-If accepted, the PAI contained in the policy provides renter and renter's passengers with accidental death, accident medical expenses and ambulance expense benefits.
-The PEC contained in the policy insures the personal effects of the renter, additional drivers or any member of the renter's immediate family who permanently resides in the renter's household and who is traveling with the renter against risks of loss or damage.
+Personal Effects Insurance (PEC): United States - Personal Effects Coverage (PEC) is offered at the time of rental for an additional daily charge.
+If accepted, the PEC contained in the policy insures the personal effects of the renter, additional drivers or anyone who is traveling with the renter against risks of loss or damage.
 Benefits are payable in addition to any other insurance coverage the renter or passengers may have.
 This is a summary only.
-PAI/PEC is subject to the provisions, limitations and exclusions of the PAI/PEC policy underwritten by Empire Fire and Marine Insurance Company in the United States or ACE INC Insurance in Canada.
-The purchase of PAI/PEC is optional and not required to rent a car.
-The coverage provided by PAI/PEC may duplicate the renter's existing coverage.
-Alamo is not qualified to evaluate the adequacy of the renter's existing coverage; therefore, the renter should examine his or her personal insurance policies or other sources of coverage that may duplicate the coverage provided by PAI/PEC.
+PEC is subject to the provisions, limitations and exclusions of the PEC policy underwritten by Empire Fire and Marine Insurance Company in the United States or AIG Insurance of Canada.
+The purchase of PEC is optional and not required to rent a car.
+The coverage provided by PEC may duplicate the renter's existing coverage.
+Alamo is not qualified to evaluate the adequacy of the renter's existing coverage; therefore, the renter should examine his or her personal insurance policies or other sources of coverage that may duplicate the coverage provided by PEC.

 Roadside Plus - Renter may purchase Roadside Plus (RSP) from Owner for an additional fee.
 If Renter purchases RSP, Owner agrees, subject to the actions that invalidate Collision Damage Waiver, to contractually waive Renter’s responsibility for the cost to provide 24/7 roadside assistance (where available) which includes replacement of lost keys (including remote entry devices), flat tire service (if no inflated spare is available, the vehicle will be towed.
 Cost of a replacement tire is not covered by RSP), lockout service (if the keys are locked inside the vehicle), jumpstarts, and fuel delivery service for up to 3 gallons (or equivalent liters) of fuel if Vehicle is out of fuel.
 Roadside Plus services are only available in the United States and Canada.
 If Renter does not purchase RSP, or RSP is invalidated as set forth above, roadside assistance will be available, but standard charges will apply.
 RSP does not apply in Mexico.
 For roadside assistance call 1-800-803-4444.